Saints celebrated on the 15th of June

 He is a patron saint of Prague, coppersmiths and actors, and his intercession has been invoked against snake bites, lightning and sleeplessness.
 Chiefly, though, he has been associated with St Vitus’s Dance.

-ST VITUS' DANCE
+SAINT VITUS' DANCE

 Historically this term has been used to describe all kinds of nervous disorders involving rapid, jerky, involuntary movements; it has also been applied to epilepsy.
-Today, St Vitus’s Dance is more austerely defined as Sydenham’s Chorea, a disease which induces grimacing and jerking in children and pregnant women, and which is often linked to rheumatic fever.
+Today, Saint Vitus’s Dance is more austerely defined as Sydenham’s Chorea, a disease which induces grimacing and jerking in children and pregnant women, and which is often linked to rheumatic fever.

 Nothing certain is known of Vitus, apart from the fact of his martyrdom.
 There is a legend that he expelled an evil spirit from Diocletian’s son, though it is not clear whether this is the cause or consequence of his association with neurological symptoms.